 The same can be said for your staff and the choice of location.
 An important consideration in Sydney is proximity to public transport.
 It is highly advisable to be on or close to a train or bus line.
 This will also help when attracting quality staff.
 If your office is off the beaten track then it will make it harder to appeal as well as and retain them.

 Does Size Matter?

-The second thing to consider is size.
 Size is determined on a few elements, the main one is the number of staff you have.
-Industry rule of thumb is approximately 10m2 per person.
+The industry rule of thumb is approximately 10m2 per person.
 This number takes into account a small reception, small meeting room and utilities.
 Therefore if you have 10 staff it is likely you will require approximately 100m2.
 There are of course some variables to this.
 If you have large boardrooms, breakout areas, multiple offices, kitchen etc. then your size requirement will increase.

-A building that is modern and up-to-date with facilities (lifts, services, air-conditioning etc) will cost more than an older building with tired facilities.
-The exception here is an older heritage style building that has had a substantial refurbishment.
+A building that is modern and up-to-date with facilities (particularly smart buildings) will cost more than an older building with tired facilities.
+The exception here, of course, is an older heritage style building that has had a substantial refurbishment.
 Here it gives the building a point of difference, and these buildings have a strong following by creative tenants.